devular/devular-gatsby-starter/README.md

    Our script will copy the file to the right place in Gatsby as well as generate all the font-face rules and config required to async load the font.
 Restart Gatsby (webfont-loader limitation), and you're ready to go.

+   We use [https://github.com/typekit/webfontloader](https://github.com/typekit/webfontloader) with Gatsby the following font platforms are also supported:

+   - Adobe Edge Web Fonts
+   - Fontdeck
+   - Fonts.com
+   - Google
+   - Typekit

 ## 💫 Deploy